Secondary school places - not got what you wanted?

 Deciding to appeal

-Be warned, persuading the local authority it has made a mistake is not going to be easy.
+Be warned, persuading the local authority - or a school which is its own admissions authority - that it has made a mistake is not going to be easy.

 It is best to get as much information and evidence as possible before deciding to do this.

 You must inform the local authority of your decision to appeal in writing.